bda-research/node-crawler/README.md

  * Make Sizzle tests pass (jsdom bug? https://github.com/tmpvar/jsdom/issues#issue/81)
  * More crawling tests
  * Document the API more (+ the result object)
- * Option to wait for callback to finish before freeing the pool resource (via another callback like next())

 # ChangeLog